Jarinex/Stolen-Land-Encounters/README.md

 I’ve always enjoyed challenge mods like SCS that people have made, and I feel that Kingmaker could definitely benefit from such a mod.
 Originally, Tweak Mod was designed for my own use, but I’ve really enjoyed messing with the game and improving it.
 Therefore, I would like others to try it as well and enjoy it.

 NOTE: This mod is a work in progress and very early stage!
 A lot of what is shown here is subject to change!
 I will try and get to as many encounters as I can, but I don’t know if I will get to everything.
 If you have any ideas, I am open!
-I should also point out that I have only played with hsinyuhcan’s Turn-Based mod and haven’t tested this with the original RTwP.
+I should also point out that I have only played with Turn-Based mod and haven’t tested this with the original RTwP.

 THIS MOD REQUIRES CALL OF THE WILD BY HOLIC75!

-Main Story Enemy Changes:
+Main Story Enemy Changes (SPOILERS):

+Chapter 1

+- Stag Lord
+   - Increased Ranger levels (8 => 10)
+    - Gave the following spells
+	   - Entangle

+Chapter 2

+- Kobold Teacher
+   - Increased Sorcerer levels (2 => 6)
+    - Gave the following spells
+	   - Magic Missle
+  (NOTE: More to come, this is just a work in progress)

+Chapter 3

+- Dread Zombie Fighter
+   - Increased Fighter levels (2 => 6)
+    - Made Greater Cleave have a cooldown of 3 turns

 - Dread Zombie Cleric
    - Increased Cleric levels (7 => 12)
     - Removed his spells as abilities and made him use spellbook